Remilitarisation of the Rhineland: France

 Historians differ in their interpretations of France's response to the remilitarisation of the Rhineland by Nazi Germany in 1936.
 Some argue that France, despite having a superior military force compared to Germany, lacked the will to use force, as they possessed 100 divisions to Germany's 19 battalions in the Rhineland.
 This interpretation has contributed to the "décadence" theory, suggesting that French decadence led to a decline in their willpower and their eventual defeat in 1940.

 However, other historians like Stephen A. Schuker dispute this view after accessing French primary sources.
 They point out that economic constraints and military analysis greatly influenced France's hesitation.
 General Maurice Gamelin, for instance, informed the French government that challenging Germany in the Rhineland would require full mobilisation, costing 30 million francs per day and possibly escalating into a full-blown war.
 The French intelligence service, the Deuxième Bureau, overestimated German troops in the Rhineland, further complicating matters.

 In addition, France was facing a financial crisis in late 1935 to early 1936, which made devaluation of the franc politically unacceptable.
 This crisis was exacerbated by the German remilitarisation, causing a massive cash flow out of France due to investor concerns about war with Germany.

 The state of the French Air Force was another concern, as it was considered inferior to the Luftwaffe, and issues with productivity in the French aircraft industry hampered its ability to replace losses in case of war.
 France's dependencies on the states of the "cordon sanitaire" further complicated its response, as only Czechoslovakia was firmly committed to war with Germany if France acted in the Rhineland.

 While public opinion in France was hostile towards Germany's move, few called for war.
 Most French newspapers advocated League of Nations sanctions against Germany.
 The French government issued statements hinting at military action, but the decision depended on Britain and Italy taking similar actions.

-French Foreign Minister Pierre Étienne Flandin sought British commitment in the face of German remilitarization.
+French Foreign Minister Pierre Étienne Flandin sought British commitment in the face of German remilitarisation.
 Prime Minister Albert Sarraut declared France's intent to maintain the Treaty of Locarno's guarantees.
 France offered its forces to the League of Nations, but only if Britain and Italy did the same.
 Georges Mandel was the only French minister advocating immediate military action to expel German troops from the Rhineland.

 Flandin's approach aimed to secure the "continental commitment" from Britain, aligning British security with French security and obtaining British support.
 In London, Flandin expressed outrage and hinted at French readiness for war, but he failed to provide concrete security measures.
 In response to Flandin's tactics, Britain issued a vague statement linking British security to French security and agreed to limited Anglo-French staff talks, disappointing some in the French government.

 Gamelin warned that if France acted, it needed British assistance.
 The French government, fearing the financial crisis and an upcoming election, chose not to mobilise the French Army, effectively ending the security France had over Germany through the Treaty of Versailles.